Perturbation theory for killed Markov processes and quasi-stationary distributions: Introduction

-The proof of Proposition~\ref{prop: discrete_time_perturbation} is provided in the appendix, see Section~\ref{sec:Discrete_time}.
-A key aspect in the reasoning there is the taking care of the different normalizing constants in the conditional probabilities.
-It is not clear how this approach could be extended to the continuous-time killed Markov process setting, on which the QSMC setting relies on.
+The proof of Proposition~\ref{prop: discrete_time_perturbation} is provided in Appendix~\ref{sec:Discrete_time}.
+A key aspect in the reasoning is handling the different normalizing constants in the conditional probabilities.
+It is not clear how this approach could be extended to the continuous-time killed Markov process setting, on which the QSMC setting relies.
 Therefore we follow here a different route based on Hilbert space techniques and spectral properties.